zenml-io/zenml/docs/book/getting-started/system-architectures.md

 read [this guide](../getting-started/deploying-zenml/README.md).
 {% endhint %}

-A ZenML OSS deployment (AKA a tenant) consists of the following moving pieces:
+A ZenML OSS deployment consists of the following moving pieces:

 * **ZenML OSS Server**: This is a FastAPI app that manages metadata of pipelines, artifacts, stacks etc.
   Note: In ZenML Pro, the notion of a ZenML server is replaced with so-called "Tenant".
 For